nathalia45/herbsjs.github.io/docs/tutorial/graphql.md

 ## Queries

-The process to set up GraphQL is pretty similar to the previous one.
+The process to set up Queries is pretty similar to the previous one.
 The main difference is that in the CLI we use a factory function which receive the usecase list.

 We are going to use the `usecase2query` util and the `defaultResolver`, both from `@herbsjs/herbs2gql`: